31 Things to do in Connecticut this November Last Updated 10/20

 23. Treat yourself.
-The Spa at Norwich Inn is offering specialty fall treatments until the end of the month, to help ease you into the holiday season.
+The Spa at Norwich Inn offers a variety of spa packages to relieve tention and help ease you into the holiday season.

 24. Discover small-town charm.
 Find autumn appeal when you stroll, shop, dine and stay in any of these picturesque towns.

 25. Find some zen.
 When holiday stress rolls in, realign your mind, body and spirit at Still Waters Retreat in Voluntown and Salt of the Earth Therapeudic Spa in Woodbury.
-Or seek bliss through mindful travel across Connecticut.
+Or seek bliss through solo self-care travel across Connecticut.